SE4AIResearch/TechnicalDebt_Fall2024/readme.md

 #### Select Projects
 The repositories of the projects to be analyzed must be included in a `CSV file`.
-The first value is the url of the github repository and the second value is the hash of the commit where the mining starts (**Not required**.
+The first value is the url of the github repository and the second value is the hash of the commit where the mining ends (**Not required**.
 If no starting point given all of the commits are going to be analyzed from first commit to last).

 Example of csv